jaz303/taylor/README.md

   * Installation of modules directly from Git repositories
   * Building projects

-Taylor rides on top of `make(1)` and CLI tools; it is not an Xcode project generator.
+Taylor rides on top of `make(1)` and other CLI tools; it is not an Xcode project generator.

+Read on for installation instructions and a tutorial project.
+[Follow me on Twitter](http://twitter.com/jaz303) to keep up with development progress.

 ## Installation